SETH R. MERRITT

 I write about survival, memory, and the lives built in the aftermath of collapse.
 My work moves across the rural Ozarks, central Spain, the highlands of central Mexico, and drought-stricken California.
 I’m a member of the Western Cherokee Nation of Arkansas and Missouri—a tribe erased by recognition, but still living in the hills I come from.
 I'm a writer by practice and a sociologist by training.
 I work through interviews, oral history, and archives to trace how people endure when the systems meant to sustain them disappear or stop working.
 I live with my wife between the Ozark hills of southern Missouri and Colonia Guerrero, in Mexico City.
 Some of what I write is about love.
 Some of it is about land.
 A lot of it is about what remains when institutions and intimacy fail together.

-NowJuly 2025Back in Mexico City, working on The Way We Move, Gentrified Hunting, and Moral Capitalism in The Woods and trying to stop biting my nails.
+NowSeptemberBack in Mexico City, working on an essay for emergence, planning a move, and trying to stop biting my nails.
 Thirty-seven years.
 Time adds up.